AlessioS7/meme-generator/README.md

 ## Database Tables

-- Table `creators` - contains: username, hash
+- Table `creators` - contains all creators and has fields: username, hash
-- Table `memes` - contains: id, title, image, sentence1, sentence2, sentence3, public, creator, font, fontColor
+- Table `memes` - contains all meames and has fields: id, title, image, sentence1, sentence2, sentence3, public, creator, font, fontColor

 ## Main React Components

 - `Main` (in `App.js`): it is the main component which contains all the other major components, states and useEffects
-- `Navigation` (in `Navigation.js`): it is the component which displays the navigation bar
+- `Navigation` (in `Navigation.js`): it displays the navigation bar
 - `TemplatesList` (in `CreateMeme.js`): it displays the list of templates
 - `LoginForm` (in `Login.js`): it provides the form and functionalities to perform the log in
 - `MemeWrapper` (in `Memes.js`): it associates each meme with the right component which displays it correctly with the right sentences positions